nadav0411/FinBrain/My AWS Deployment Study Journey/Stage 2 - EKS Cluster Setup + kubectl.md

 - I Installed **eksctl** – Simplified CLI tool to **create and manage AWS EKS clusters** with this command line: eksctl version.

 # 2. Created EKS Cluster for FinBrain
-- Used eksctl to create a managed Kubernetes cluster in AWS with the command line: **eksctl create cluster \ --name finbrain-cluster \ --region eu-central-1 \ --nodegroup-name finbrain-nodes \ --node-type t3.micro \ --nodes 2 \ --nodes-min 1 \ --nodes-max 3 \ --managed**
+- Used eksctl to create a managed Kubernetes cluster in AWS with the command line: **eksctl create cluster \ --name finbrain-cluster \ --region eu-central-1 \ --nodegroup-name finbrain-nodes \ --node-type t3.medium \ --nodes 2 \ --nodes-min 1 \ --nodes-max 3 \ --managed**

 ## Cluster Configuration
 - eksctl create cluster = Start the process of creating a new **EKS Kubernetes cluster**.
 - name = name of my cluster, this is what I will use to refer to my cluster later
 - region = Choose where to create the cluster, this is the AWS region where my cluster lives.
 - nodegroup-name = Name the **group of machines (nodes)** that will run my app inside the cluster.
-- node-type t3.micro = Pick the machine size for my nodes, **t3.micro** is a small and cheap machine that fits the AWS Free Tier.
+- node-type t3.micro = Pick the machine size for my nodes, **t3.medium** is a medium machine (has more RAM then t3.small or t3.micro).
 - nodes 2 = Start with 2 machines in my cluster
 - nodes-min 1 = Minimum number of machines allowed = 1 (If **traffic is low**, Kubernetes can scale down).
 - nodes-max 3 = Maximum number of machines allowed = 3 (If **traffic is high**, Kubernetes can scale up).